Marketing Momentum

 Newsletter

-Escaping the Ad Tech Echo Chamber
+Escaping the Ad Tech Echo Chamber: Why Your Content Reaches Peers, Not Buyers

 Too much of what gets posted on LinkedIn is just ad tech talking to ad tech.
 It's content built to impress peers, not to reach the people who might actually benefit from what we're selling.
 And when your ideas never travel beyond the inner circle, it's hard to argue they're doing much for growth.

-If growth is the priority, the orientation of the content has to change.
-It requires a shift in perspective—who you’re writing for, where that content lives, and how it speaks to the people who make real decisions about using or buying your product.
-Those people don’t experience the industry the same way we do.
-They aren’t scrolling through supply-path optimization posts on LinkedIn.
-They’re looking for clarity, utility, and answers, delivered in formats that match their workflow, not ours.
+If growth is the priority, the orientation of the content has to change: who you're writing for, where that content lives, and how it speaks to the people who make real decisions about buying your product.

 Meanwhile, most of the energy is going into paid media.
-Content gets pushed aside, and the whitepapers meant to build credibility don’t make it past the subject line.
+Content gets pushed aside, and the whitepapers meant to build credibility don't make it past the subject line.
 The industry has optimized ROAS so aggressively that many teams have lost sight of the role content plays in long-term growth.
-Paid media can capture demand, but it can’t create trust.
-It can’t build an informed audience.
-It can’t establish a point of view.

-When companies stop investing in thoughtful, user-oriented content, the impact doesn’t show up immediately.
-But it shows up eventually—in weaker inbound, in colder outbound, in fewer referrals, in slower cycles.
-Growth doesn’t erode because paid stopped working.
+When companies stop investing in thoughtful, user-oriented content, the impact doesn't show up immediately.
+But it shows up eventually — in weaker inbound, in colder outbound, in fewer referrals, in slower cycles.
+Growth doesn't erode because paid stopped working.
 It erodes because content stopped working a long time ago.

 “The people who make real buying decisions aren’t on LinkedIn reading supply-path deep dives.
 They’re looking for clarity and utility.”